-La Jolla Recovery provides a human centered approach to opiate prescription abuse like hydrocodone by understanding the importance of the right detoxification, long-term rehab approach and aftercare support.
-Learn more about what makes hydrocodone addictive and easy to abuse as well as options for treatment in San Diego, California.
+La Jolla Recovery provides a human-centered approach to opiate prescription abuse like hydrocodone by understanding the importance of proper detoxification, a long-term rehab approach, and aftercare support.
+Learn more about what makes hydrocodone addictive and easy to abuse, as well as options for treatment in San Diego, California.

 Hydrocodone Rehab in San Diego